As you may have realized, you don’t just blog your way to a six-figure a year income.

 15. Virtual Assistant

-Or you can bundle together all your favorite blogging skills and market yourself as a Virtual Assistant – a Personal Assistant who works online.
+You can even bundle together all your favorite blogging skills and market yourself as a Virtual Assistant, which simply means a Personal Assistant who works online.

 We’ve seen a growing number of posts by successful VA’s who are making a killing online by supporting and assisting others to grow their digital empires.